-Whenever a strict interpretation of these rules and regulations would result in extreme hardship, the health officer may waive such rule, regulation, or portion thereof; provided, that the waiver is consistent with the intent of these rules and regulations and that no public health hazard or nuisance will result and as long as the waiver is consistent with other state and local rules, regulations, laws, or ordinances.
-(Vol. 6, p.
-697 § 23, 1979).
+Whenever a strict interpretation of these rules and regulations would result in extreme hardship, the Health Officer may waive such rule, regulation, or portion thereof; provided, that the waiver is consistent with the intent of these rules and regulations and that no public health hazard or nuisance will result and as long as the waiver is consistent with other state and local rules, regulations, laws, or ordinances.
+Any person that applies for a waiver must follow the process outlined by KCPHD.
+(Ord.
+2022-007, 2022; Vol. 6, p.
+697 § 23, 1979)

-13.04.280 Hearings.
+13.04.280 Appeal.